-Due to recent actions taken by state governments and limited working capacity for government courts and agencies, certain properties in our multifamily portfolio are subject to increased restrictions that limit our ability evict tenants or charge late fees.
-Details are as follows:
+Due to actions taken by state governments and limited working capacity for government courts and agencies, certain properties in our multifamily portfolio were subject to increased restrictions that limited our ability to evict tenants or charge late fees through June 30, 2020.
+Certain of those restrictions have been lifted and many government courts and agencies have re-opened; however, there may be similar restrictions and limited working capacity for government courts and agencies in the future.
+The restrictions that remain in place for 1405 Point and Johns Hopkins Village, both located in Baltimore, MD, are detailed below: